cedricwalter/cedricwalter.github.io/_posts/helicopter/2004-08-26-kyosho-caliber-30.md

 - I bought yesterday my second caliber 30, and I love it !
 I will never buy a raptor 30 anymore, on 3 raptor : 2 glow develop the woof and poof, only the eRaptor was flying without problems.
 If you still want to buy a Raptor go for the v2 not the old one.
-- Be careful, a lot of parts need to be replace in order to maintain the performance at it’s level. see the review
+- Be careful, a lot of parts need to be replaced in order to maintain the performance at it’s level. see the review
 - Replacement parts are sometimes 2 times more expensive than raptor 30.
 I hope it is because this machine is new…
 - Kit price with engine in France : 463â&#130;¬/405$ without engine 320â&#130;¬
 - What 30”size to buy for a beginner ? caliber 30 (very new 2002)<- raptor 30 v2 (since 4 years out 1998)<- nexus